lodyne/fastapi-expense-tracker/README.md

 # Expense Tracker API

-A FastAPI-based backend for tracking expenses and managing budgets, using MongoDB (Beanie ODM) for data storage.
+A FastAPI-based backend for tracking expenses and managing budgets, using PostgreSQL for data storage (SQLAlchemy + Alembic migrations).

 ## Features

 - Create, retrieve, and manage expenses
-- MongoDB backend with Beanie ODM
+- PostgreSQL backend using SQLAlchemy (async or sync) with Alembic for migrations
 - Pydantic models for validation
 - OpenAPI docs (`/docs`) and ReDoc (`/redoc`)
 - Environment-based configuration